 Gameplay is much the same as Yakuza Zero.

 You have four combat styles this time around.
 Brawler is the default and the most balanced style.
-You also have a rush style and a beast style which offer speed and power respectively.
-Like with Zero, you are basically starting from ground zero in terms of your prowess with these styles.
-This explained as you having lost your edge while in prison which in terms of excuses to have the protagonist start over at the start of a new game is as good as any.
+You also have a rush style and a beast style which offer speed and power, respectively.
+Like with Zero, you are starting from ground zero in terms of your prowess with these styles.
+This explained as you have lost your edge while in prison which in terms of excuses to have the protagonist start over at the start of a new game is as good as any.

 Other game play consists of going location to location and completing quests and sometimes a mini game.
 Occasionally at key points in the story line, you will enter explorable areas with combat taking place without a transition.
 This is a precursor to how things are in Yakuza 2 remake and 6, which is a nice touch.

 It looks good.
 It is the same engine as 0, and that game was a cross generational release which limited what could be done graphically.
-It still looks quite realistic though with particular attention payed to lighting and characters.
+It still looks quite realistic though with attention payed to lighting and characters.

-Each character is voiced and the acting is good.
+Each character is voiced, and the acting is good.
 It is all in Japanese which was a stylistic decision from the publisher given the game takes place in Japan and they (obviously) don’t speak English.